Opposed Application

 the respondent who contends that the basis of the order is flawed.

-Further, and in any event, it is argued on behalf of the respondent
+Further, and in any event, it is

-that the applicants were offered new contracts where their
+argued on behalf of the respondent that the applicants were offered

-remuneration would be related to their performance.
-The applicants
+new contracts where their remuneration would be related to their

-refused to sign these new contracts.
-A dispute arose and
+performance.
+The applicants refused to sign these new contracts.

-subsequently, the respondent terminated the applicants' contracts
+the respondent terminated the applicants contracts of employment.

 The applicants argue that the